syahidahizza/CV_challenges/README.md

 |-------------------------------------------------|---------------|
 | After Second Train output 1 and 2               | 94.266*       |

 (*) : The accuracy may be different due to the probability factor in augmentation function.
-However, the difference is under 1%.
+However, by performing multiple experimentations, we are confident that the difference is under 1%.